craigtp/PersonalStudy/Books.md

 We need to talk about Scrum                                                                        | 18 June 2021      | No
 Tidy First?                                                                                        | 05 December 2023  | No
 Understanding the Four Rules of Simple Design                                                      | 10 February 2024  | No
+Accelerate: Building and Scaling High Performing Technology Organizations                          | 02 March 2024     | No